semaphoreci/semaphore/docs/docs/using-semaphore/languages/c-cpp.md

 This guide provides tips and hints for building C and C++ projects.

+## Overview

+GNU C and C++ compilers are pre-installed in the Semaphore environment.
+You can switch the active compiler using [sem-version](../../reference/toolbox#sem-version) on Linux machines.

 ## Compiling C {#compile-c}

 The [Ubuntu](../../reference/machine-types#linux) Linux machines ship with the GNU C compiler.